Those of you who have been reading here for awhile will know what I’m talking about, and some of you are going to learn

-(Actually, that first flight originally left from Dallas, went to Baltimore, then to Washington DC, then back over to San Francisco, across to Seoul South Korea, then down to Sydney, but who’s worried about details….
+(Actually, that first flight originally left from Dallas, went to Baltimore, then to Washington DC, then back over to San Francisco, across to Seoul South Korea, then down to Sydney Australia, but who’s worried about details….
 It was just a LOT of flying hours!)

 Land of the kangaroos, koala bears, and crocodiles.
 And kookaburras and kelpies.

 This is where I am.

-Nearly five years later, I’m down here in beautiful Australia.
+It’s years later now, and I’m still down here in beautiful Australia.
 You might have guessed that by looking at some of the pictures and video’s I’ve posted, full of pretty flowers, weird trees, beach scenes, kookaburras, etc. If you did guess Australia, you were right!
 And now that you know, you’ll certainly be able to see Australia in lots of the pictures and video’s.
 Enjoy!